-There were no other related party transactions except for the grants of stock options as disclosed in this MD&A.
+There were no other related party transactions except as disclosed in this MD&A.

 12. FINANCIAL INSTRUMENTS

 The Company's financial instruments consist of cash, short-term investments, related party receivable and accounts payable and accrued liabilities.
 The recorded values of the Company's financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.